Milnor fibre boundary of a non-isolated surface singularity: Using the Main Algorithm. The graph

-By `splitting operation' (R6 in the plumbing calculus of \cite[(2.1)]{neumann}), we get another possible (non-connected) plumbing graph for $\partial F$: the disjoint union of $\mu$ vertices (without any edges), all of them decorated with Euler number and genus zero.
-In other words: Although this fact can be deduced by other methods too (see e.g. subsection (\ref{ss:comgeo})), the graph of $G$ associated with the open book decomposition of $g=z$ (or any graph $G$ computed in this way associated with any germ $g$) is a novelty of the present method.
-(Obviously, for different germs $g$, one might get different open book decompositions of $\partial F$, all of them determined by the above algorithm.) \end{bekezdes}
+\ix{connected sum} By the `splitting operation' R6 of the plumbing claculus, we get another possible non-connected plumbing graph for $\partial F$: the disjoint union of $\mu$ vertices (without any edges), all of them decorated with Euler number and genus zero.
+In other words: Although this presentation of $\partial F$ can be deduced by other methods too (see e.g. section \ref{ss:comgeo}), the graph of $G$ associated with the open book decomposition of $g=z$, or any graph $G$ computed in this way associated with any germ $g$, is a novelty of the present method. \end{bekezdes}

-\begin{bekezdes}\labelpar{bek:chf}{\bf The characteristic polynomial.} Since $M_{\Phi,ver}=id$, the characteristic polynomial $P_{H_1(\partial F)}$ of the Milnor monodromy acting on $H_1(\partial F)$ can be computed from (\ref{charpols})(a).
-It turns out that this expression coincides with the expression of the characteristic polynomial of the monodromy of the isolated plane curve singularity $f'$ provided by A'Campo. \end{bekezdes}
+\begin{bekezdes}\labelpar{bek:chf}{\bf The characteristic polynomial.} Since $M_{\Phi,ver}=id$, the characteristic polynomial $P_{H_1(\partial F)}$ of the Milnor monodromy acting on $H_1(\partial F)$ is the formula given in \ref{charpols}(a).
+It turns out that this expression coincides with the expression of the characteristic polynomial of the monodromy of the isolated plane curve singularity $f'$ provided by A'Campo's formula (\ref{eq:ACampo}).\ix{A'Campo's formula} \end{bekezdes}

-\subsection{Comparing with a different geometric construction.}
+\section{\ Comparing with a different geometric construction}

 \labelpar{ss:comgeo} Let $F'$ be the Milnor fiber of $f'$.
-In the above situation it is easy to see (since $\Delta_\Phi=\{c=0\}$) that $F=F'\times D$, where $D$ is a disc.
+In the above situation it is easy to see (since $\Delta_\Phi=\{c=0\}$) that $F\approx F'\times D$, where $D$ is a real 2--disc.
 In particular, we also have the following geometric description for $\partial F$: